 After making it to the NFL and playing for the New York Giants, Keith Carlos made a unique pivot into modeling and acting.
 Growing up in a tough area of Bridgeport, Connecticut, Carlos realized football was a ticket to a better life, but once he attained that freedom, he was able to focus on finding something he truly enjoyed doing.
-We sat down with Carlos to discuss his path to celebrity and what he learned along the way.
+We spoke with Carlos to discuss his path to celebrity and what he learned along the way.

-What was it like growing up in Bridgeport?
+Q: What was it like growing up in Bridgeport?

-My older peers who knew I was a really good athlete didn’t want me to do what they were doing in the streets, but I wanted to do what they were doing because it seemed cool at the time.
-My friend was murdered, and that sparked something in me—hearing my mom cry, saying she didn’t want me to end up like him.
+My older peers didn’t want me to do what they were doing, but it seemed cool at the time.
+Until my friend was murdered—that sparked something in me.
+And hearing my mom cry, saying she didn’t want me to end up like him.
 That helped me to get everything in line.
 If I wanted to make her situation easier, if I wanted to make my life easier, I would have to straighten up in school, and really make it in football to get an opportunity to make it out.

-What made you decide to leave the NFL?
+Q: What made you decide to leave the NFL?

-I remember in third grade when the teacher asked me what I wanted to do, I said I wanted to play in the NFL.
-I always was a standout on every team I was on, from flag football to high school and college.
+Carlos: I remember in third grade when the teacher asked me what I wanted to do, I said I wanted to play in the NFL.
+I was a standout on every team I was on, from flag football to high school and college.

-Is it tough being on a reality TV show like America’s Next Top Model?
+Q: Is it tough being on a reality TV show like America’s Next Top Model?

-Even me, I’m insecure now.
+Even me, I’m more insecure now.
 I find myself thinking about things because they constantly tell you you’re too fat, too skinny, you have too many tattoos, you’re too black, too white.
 There’s always something.
 You have to have tough skin.

-If you could tell your teenage self one thing, what would it be?
+Q: If you could tell your teenage self one thing, what would it be?